Who Can Use This Program?

 Discipline, not inspiration, is what makes you show up for a walk.
 Discipline takes time to develop, so don't worry if you have none at the moment.
 The trick is to learn your triggers.
 What makes you excited to walk?

 Try the suggestions below and keep the ones that work for you.
 Also, create your own list of prompts and read it whenever you need a shove.

 - Feel proud of your progress.
 Read your log to see where you started and where you are now.

 - Read success stories online.
 Somewhere, there was somebody worse than you.
 They worked hard and succeeded.
 Even better, they shared their sometimes-brutal journey to inspire others.
-Such powerful stories prove goals are achievable and can inject inspiration almost automatically.
+Such powerful stories prove that goals are achievable.

 - Appreciate how the rewards you've earned changed your environment and allowed for small joys.
-Remind yourself that more will come if you put on those walking shoes!
+Remind yourself that more stuff will come your way if you put on those walking shoes!

-- Place a prompt somewhere in your daily routine, but in a way that is hard to miss.
+- Place a prompt somewhere in your daily routine.
 This could be your walking shoes, a note, your snack, anything telling you it's time to wiggle those toes.
-Place the note in your lunch box if you choose to walk during your lunch break (a lot of people do this).
-You can even include a reminder of the reward you are currently working towards.
+Place the note in your lunch box or the shoes on your bed where you can't miss them.
+You can even use a reminder of the reward you are currently working towards.

 Additional Safety Tips

 If you ease into an exercise program and manage your sugar levels and hydration, there shouldn't be any issues.
 However, work gently with injuries and listen to your body.
 Some days it will be energetic and flat the next.
 There is no shame in stopping a session when you feel too tired or old injuries get crabby.

 The same with the flu.
 Allow enough time to recover fully, even if it takes around two weeks.
 Rather, stay safe and make sure the bug is out of your system than cause more damage.
 Exercising with the flu can be a very dangerous thing to do.